CambridgeEngineering/PartIB-Computing-Device-Programming/introduction.rst

 The modern Engineer must therefore embrace this ubiquity, and make sure that whatever their specialisation is, they master the basic aspects of sensing and communication.
-This series of practical activities is here to fill this gap and deliver all part I Engineers with the computational and experimental skills to approach with more confidence the development of simple embedded devices to perform common tasks.
+This series of practical activities is here to fill this gap and provide engineering students with the computational and experimental skills to approach with more confidence the development of simple embedded devices to perform common tasks.
 The tasks selected cover the basic operations of a